 Exclude Yourself from Workers’ Comp Coverage

-As the owner of a food truck business, you may want to include yourself under your food truck workers’ comp coverage to provide some additional protection and income security in case you get sick or injured.
+As the owner of a mobile business, you may want to include yourself under your food truck workers’ comp coverage.
+This would be to provide some additional protection and income security in case you get sick or injured.
 However, if you want to save some money on your policy, some states will allow you to opt out of this coverage.

 Once again, please speak with an insurance professional to understand if this is allowed in your state.